The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 Mundo Perdido

-Mundo Perdido means “Lost World“, but we’re not talking dinosaurs, chill.
-However, you’ll be able to see a variety of species of snakes, monkeys as well as domesticated buffalos, horses, and cows.
+Mundo Perdido means “Lost World“, but we’re not talking dinosaurs.
+However, you’ll be able to see various species of snakes and monkeys as well as domesticated buffalos, horses, and cows.

-Don’t forget to visit the abandoned Japanese war tunnels!
+Don’t forget to visit the abandoned Japanese war tunnels from WW2!

 Mount Matebian

 Trailing behind Tatamailau by a few hundred meters (2316 m. vs 2986 m.), Mt.
-Matebian is Timor Leste’s third highest peak.
-It offers amazing views of the surrounding area, as far as the sea on both sides of Timor Island!
+Matebian offers amazing views as far as the sea on both sides of Timor Island!

 To hike it, make your way to the village of Baguia (Bagia) first.
 There are microlets from Baucau every day.